Juadebfm/Vanilla-JS-Projects/terminal_tutorial.md

 ---

-# Step 10 Celebrate
+# Celebrate

 That's it.
 You have done it!
 You have now contributed to open source on GitHub.

-You have added code to a live web page: [https://syknapse.github.io/Contribute-To-This-Project](https://syknapse.github.io/Contribute-To-This-Project)
+You have added code to a live web page: [Juadeb/Vanilla-JS-Projects](https://github.com/Juadebfm/Vanilla-JS-Projects)

 Your changes **won't be visible immediately**; first they have to be reviewed, accepted, and merged by the project maintainer.
-Once they are merged your card should be visible and live on the page.
+Once they are merged you will recieve notifications.

 It is very normal for a reviewer to ask for changes on a PR.
 Think of it as good practice if it happens to you.
 Keep an eye for comments and requested changes.
 Once you make the requested changes (back in your branch) all you have to do is to commit and push your changes.
 The PR will automatically update with the new changes.